snori74/linuxupskillchallenge/0 - AWS Free Tier.md

     sudo apt update

-(you'll be asked to confirm your password)
+(Normally you'd expect this would prompt you to confirm your password, but because you're using public key authentication the system hasn't promoted you to set up a password)

 Then: